 The famous escalators of Comuna 13

 When we stood on another platform with a view over the city, Margarita told us some more about how social institutions, such as the library, have improved people’s lives in the comuna.
-A visit to the library is normally included in this walking tour, but the library was closed because we visited in the Christmas season.
+A visit to the library is normally included in this walking tour, but the library was closed because we were visiting during Christmas season.
 Finally, we went all the way up, so we could see the escalator project from above.
 There was a fun slide for kids that some of us tried out as well!

 After that it was time to head back down, but we didn’t go all the way down straight away.
 First, we were treated to a special homemade sour mango ice lolly at one of the local houses.
 We were sitting there with our ice lollies, being an attraction for the local kids who came to have a look at us 😊